sskonda/CANSAT-Telemetry-Team/BMP280_PressureAndTemp_Sensor/BMP280_README.md

+#BMP280 Code

-This is the folder for the Gyroscope code, ensuring that it is configured and fully working.
+This is the Airpressure sensor, temperature sennsor, and humidity sensor

+##Pseudo code for how to initialize sensor